 RoboTerra - The software which helps kids build their own robots & learn to code.

-When you first find about RoboTerra and the “whole robot-learning-toy-story” you will definitely connect the initial idea with boys and men.
+When you first find out about RoboTerra and the “whole robot-learning-toy-story” you will definitely connect the initial idea with boys and men.
 However, the “great mind” behind it is Yao Zhang, a female entrepreneur of this innovative tech startup.
 People know Yao for her boldness, ambition and strong work ethic.
 She says that she has sacrificed many things in order to achieve success and be on top of her career.
-Her advice for young girls to succeed in the male-dominated tech world for Forbes, is: “To start something big, you have to be bold.
+Her advice for young girls to succeed in the male-dominated tech world is: “To start something big, you have to be bold.
 Very, very bold.”
 Yao has fought against many accusations being perceived as “bossy” for her boldness.
 However, she claims that if men can be bold and respected, so can she.

 What do women entrepreneurs have to say?